-Vetterlein does not enumerate what in fact he thinks is the 'task and the problem of monumental architectural sculpture' but it is noteworthy that he points to the experience of the figures as 'part of the whole as ornament.'
-He praises the statues for being integrated into the overall ensemble of the façade.
-Fifteen years later, the art writer and editor, Otto Grautoff (husband of the novelist Erna Grautoff) in 1926 described Steger's figure in a similar vein as being inserted into the building's body (Baukörper) as subservient limbs in a strictly architectural way (streng architektonisch).
+The authors did not enumerate what in fact they thought was the 'task and the problem of monumental architectural sculpture' but it is noteworthy that he points to the experience of the figures as 'part of the whole as ornament.'
+They praise the statues for being integrated into the overall ensemble of the façade.
+In 1926, art writer and editor Otto Grautoff (husband of the novelist Erna Grautoff) described Steger's figure in a similar vein as being inserted into the building's body (Baukörper) in the shape of subservient limbs in a strictly architectural way (streng architektonisch).
+However, between 1911 and 1926, a decisive shift had occurred in the evaluation of what was architectural about sculpture.

-It should be noted, though, that the intervening period brought a shift in the meaning of the architectural as applied to sculpture.
-Vetterlein talked of the figures integrated into architecture; for him, this constituted their architectural character.
+The 1911 authors had talked of the figures integrated into the architecture; for them, this constituted their architectural character.
 The figures were not autonomous, and they presented a visual, almost relief-like aspect to the viewing gaze; they were not to be apprehended in the round.
-GOTHIC?
-By the post-war period, the meaning of the term 'architectural' had undergone a subtle but fundamental change.
-Critics and reviewers now used it to describe particular properties they found in autonomous three-dimensional sculpture that was not intended to be attached to any buildings.
-For example, the Dresden sculptures of Gela Forster were overwhelmingly characterised as 'architectural' by writers.
-EXAMPLES As were the works by BLAH and BLAH.
-In 1923, the art critic, editor and collector of Expressionist art (and later husband of the translator and poet Mariana Frenk-Westheim), Paul Westheim, published a book entitled Architektonik des Plastischen (literally: The Architectural of the Sculptural; more prosaically: The Architecture of Sculpture).
+By themid-1920s, the meaning of the term 'architectural' had undergone a subtle but fundamental change.
+Critics and reviewers now used it to describe particular properties they found in autonomous three-dimensional sculpture that was not intended to be attached to any actual architecture.
+For example, the Dresden sculptures of Gela Forster were overwhelmingly characterised as 'architectural' by contemporary writers and critics.
+In 1923, art critic, editor and collector of Expressionist art Paul Westheim (later husband of the translator and poet Mariana Frenk-Westheim), published a book entitled Architektonik des Plastischen (literally: 'The Architectural of the Sculptural').
 The concept of the 'architectural' was for Westheim, as it was for other writers on sculpture, a useful way of counteracting Adolf von Hildebrand's pronouncements on the opticality of sculpture.
-The sculptor Hildebrand had been the most influential thinker on sculpture in the late Wilhelmine era.
+The sculptor Hildebrand had been the most influential thinker on sculpture for the previous generation of late Wilhelmine sculptors.
 The key principle behind Hildebrand's approach was the idea of the visuality of sculpture; sculpture should be 'planar' and relief-like; it should have one main viewpoint and a clearly defined silhouette so that it could be apprehended optically from afar without any resulting ambivalence.
 However, after 1910, every German writer on sculpture in one way or another rejected Hildebrand's idea of the opticality of sculpture.
 Westheim himself stressed the haptic and tactile properties of the medium.
-In place of Hildebrand's concept of the 'planar', Westheim, along with others, extolled the concept of the 'cubic' (Westheim 7).
+In place of Hildebrand's concept of the 'planar', Westheim, along with others, extolled the concept of the 'cubic'.
 Sculpture was tension of the mass from the inside; it extended mass as volume into space, and it was this that made it monumental (not its size).
-(9) In Westheim's words:
+In Paul Westheim's words:

-'This process of building (Bauen) that is at the same time a process of imaging (Bilden), this making-into-something-bodily (Körperlichmachen) of sculptural (bildnerisch) energies we can recognise as the architectural of the sculptural (die Architektonik des Plastischen).
+'This process of building (Bauen) that is at the same time a process of imaging (Bilden), this making-into-something-bodily or corporation (Körperlichmachen) of sculptural (bildnerisch) energies we can recognise as the architectural of the sculptural (die Architektonik des Plastischen).
 (10)